Riverside, Washington

 Riverside is a town in Okanogan County, Washington, United States.
-The population was 348 at the 2000 census and decreased to 280 at the 2010 census.
+The population was 280 at the 2010 census, and increased to 329 at the 2020 census.

 History

 Riverside was first settled in the 1880s by Uriah Ward.
 When steamboats began traveling up the Okanogan River, Riverside was the upstream limit of navigation during the high water season.
 Riverside was officially incorporated on December 22, 1913.
-Riverside is one of the few locations in the world where the mineral thulite is found, the others being Mitchell County, North Carolina; Snillfjord, Norway; and the Otago region of New Zealand.
+Riverside is one of the few locations in the world where the mineral thulite is found, the others being Mitchell County, North Carolina; Orkland, Norway; and the Otago region of New Zealand.